 Oil a large mixing bowl and set aside.
 In a second mixing bowl, combine the flours, yeast, and salt.

 Push your sleeve up to your elbow and form your fingers into a claw.
 Mix the dry ingredients until well-combined.

 Add the water and mix until blended.
 The dough will be wet, shaggy, and somewhat stringy.

 Tip the dough into the oiled mixing bowl and cover with plastic wrap.

-Allow the dough to rise at room temperature-about 70-for 2 hours, or until the surface is bubbled.
+Allow the dough to rise at room temperature-- about 70 degrees-- for 2 hours, or until the surface is bubbled.

 Turn the dough out onto a lightly floured work surface and lightly flour the top.
 With floured hands, fold the dough over on itself twice.
 Cover loosely with plastic wrap and allow the dough to rest for 15 minutes.

 Dust a clean lint-free cotton towel with cornmeal, wheat bran, or flour.
 With floured hands, gently form the dough into a ball and place it, seam side down, on the towel.